colinkingswood/colinkingswood.github.io/_posts/2017-02-25-Model-Form-Customisation.md

   * Give a required field a default value
   * Display two fields location and address (not on the Venue model).
   * create an address object based on the above fileds.

+I have been building a new JobSite for European Bartender School to relpace the old one.
+We want to take the data from the previous site and populate the new site with that data, which is fine, except the data in the old version isn't particularly clean.

+So in my models I have a Venue model with a related Address object.
+Address is also used by the jobseekers, which is why it got it's own table (complete with lots of nulls to deal with the data from the old site).

+       graduate >--- address ---< venue >---< venue_contacts

 Here's what my models looks like (well a cut down version)